The 2025 Guide to Wisconsin Real Estate Assessments

 The assessment ratio is the relationship between the assessed value and estimate fair market value (expressed as a percentage).
 The 2018 assessment ratio in the City of Milwaukee was 100.10% (1.001).
 For example, if the assessor's estimate of fair market value for a property was $100,000 for tax year 2018, the assessed value would be $100,100.

-Do you have to let a tax assessor in your house in Wisconsin?
+Do you have to let a tax assessor into your building in Wisconsin?

 A property owner may deny the assessor entry onto his or her property.
 However, providing the assessor access to the property (including an interior inspection) will give the assessor more information and could lead to the assessor providing a more accurate assessment.